 “We’ve got some time before I can even think about the FTL drive,” Sera said.
 “Go get some rest, or whatever.”

 The FTL drive was the best way to travel between stars, the only known way to move matter faster than light; it folded the fabric of the universe around itself, contracting the space in front of the ship and expanding it in the ship’s wake.
 Five hundred years ago, mankind had stepped onto the surface of earth’s moon.
-Two hundred years later, the descendants of a crew that had set course for the stars stepped off their generation ship on an earthlike planet rotating around Proxima Centauri.
+Two hundred years later, the descendants of a crew that had set course for the stars stepped off their generation ship on an earthlike planet rotating around Alpha Centauri.
 The Centaurians were already members of the Coalition in good standing then, and eager to welcome another sentient species to the sky.
 They had taught humans to build FTL drives, shrinking travel time between the stars from centuries to weeks.

 There was one unfortunate downside: the FTL drive had to be activated far away from other planetary bodies and ships, lest they be caught in the same folds of space and time, with disastrous consequences.
 Sera would use the ion rocket to take them a safe distance from Drake-371, then engage the drive.

 “So, that guy with the tattoos is a crime boss or something, right?” said Jianyu.